RiverRiverGodGod/MAHOP/draft.md

-# Sixth week: RAG-effect, keypoint match and bertscore, new finetune and RL
+# Seventh week: keypoint metrics rewritten & add GEO-Bench dataset & use autorule for GPT, qwen and Claude & add keypoint threshold to finetune and RL.

 ## API choice